comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 <p style="text-align:center; font-weight:bold;"> Devices required for this entire exercise</p>

+In a [previous studio](studio:repositories), you learnt that will use source code repositories as the main method for submitting your work in this course.

+The individual student contribution to the team component is determined by the logs in the source code repository, so it is important that students submit their own work on the repository, rather than sending to team members.

-In a [previous studio](studio:repositories), you learnt some basic Markdown and checked this into a repository.
-Part of the reason that Markdown was invented by Gruber and Swartz was because it was compatible with source code repositories like Github, so people could use it for documentation, and repository tools could do things like track versions and detect conflicts.
+ In the [previous studio](studio:repositories), you also learnt some basic Markdown and checked this into a repository.
+Part of the reason that Markdown was invented by Gruber and Swartz was because it was compatible with source code repositories like Github, so people could use it for documentation, and repository tools could do things like track versions, detect conflicts, and merge things.

-In this part of the studio, we will get you to start using this more systematically to document your business model canvas, etc.
+In this part of the studio, we will get you to start using this more systematically to document your business model canvas, learning cards, test cards, update meeting agendas, etc.

 If you didn't complete the Markdown task or you have forgotten, have a quick look at the [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).